What is a Reverse Mortgage?

 - Equal Monthly Payments (Annuity): Similar to the term payments, this option also involves equal monthly payments.
 The difference, however, is that these monthly payments come for as long as at least one borrower lives in the home as a primary residence.

-In addition to these four options, borrowers also have the ability to combine two payment options together, such as Equal Monthly Payments plus Line of Credit or Term Payments plus Line of Credit.
+In addition to these four options, borrowers also have the ability to combine two payment options together.
+So they could choose Equal Monthly Payments plus Line of Credit, or Term Payments plus Line of Credit.

 Qualifications and Eligibility